Try out Next with Docker#

 If you want to learn more about the variables you can read the documentation.

-Now you are ready to start the containers with:
+Now you are ready to start the containers with the following command:

 docker compose up